The act of cooking and baking is not only a fun activity, but it also empowers kids and teaches them fundamental life skills.

 Course focuses on techniques

 There are plenty of courses online to teach kids how to make food, but there are very few that are led and feature kids in the videos.
 Real Food 4 Kids has a boy or girl in front of the camera, making the instructions and video more relatable.
-Each video with the lead child, typically ranging from 9 to 14 years old, goes through the steps of the recipe, talking about what they are doing, with an adult narrating the technique, asking questions, and clarifying instructions.
+Each video with the lead child goes through the steps of the recipe, talking about what they are doing, with an adult narrating the technique, asking questions, and clarifying instructions.
 This makes for a great learning experience for the kids watching the recipe being made.

-Beyond the online cooking school subscription, there is a series of monthly online classes called Virtual Summer Snacks, the ability to book a private cooking or baking party, as well as a resource section of the website that covers topics like fruits and vegetables, recipe ideas, and the science, math, and art of food.
+Beyond the online cooking school subscription, there is a series of online classes, the ability to book a private cooking or baking party, as well as a resource section of the website that covers topics like fruits and vegetables, recipe ideas, and the science, math, and art of food.
 The online cooking school membership is $20 per month, with a discount if you buy three months upfront.
 Additionally, for every monthly subscription, a subscription is given to a family in need.

 Why We Chose It: This nonprofit's mission is to inspire kids to eat vegetables, and it has a 12-course, STEM-based lesson plan for everyone.